 Ohio's legal aids are continuing to provide services to help low-income individuals with their legal needs.
 However, to reduce spread of COVID-19, all of Ohio's legal aids are suspending or discouraging in-person intake at this time.
 If you need legal aid services, please apply online or over the phone.
 If you have a pre-existing appointment with a legal aid office, call that office to find out next steps.

 On March 27, 2020, the Supreme Court of Ohio issued an order that "tolls" the time requirements for filings and other court deadlines.
-As the Court explains in its FAQ, "tolling serves to effectively freeze time from...March 9, 2020 until the expiration of the order. " For example, if you had a filing deadline on March 19th (10 days after March 9th), your new deadline is now 10 days after the Court's order expires.
+As the Court explains, "tolling serves to effectively freeze time from...March 9, 2020 until the expiration of the order. " For example, if you had a filing deadline on March 19th (10 days after March 9th), your new deadline is now 10 days after the Court's order expires.
 The order will expire either on 1) the date the Governor lifts the state of emergency; or 2) July 30, 2020, whichever comes first.

 However, a local court can still require you to file within the original deadlines.
 That means that you need to check the court docket for your case to see if the court has placed an order on your case requiring filing within the initial deadline.
 To find the online docket for your case go to the court or clerk's website.